marcdotson/data-5600/notes/notes.md

 - Line isn’t great, but we can do non-linear transofmrations on the predictors while still keeping a linear model

+- Covariance and correlation?

+- Correlation does not imply causation, and the lack of correlation does not imply lack of causation

 - SLR, MLR